-A comprehensive list of frequently asked questions on Income Tax Basics, FAQs for every taxpayer for AY2018-2019 including documents needed to file your taxes and covering Income, Deductions, Allowances, Exemptions, when, what, how to consider, tax period, tax savings during ITR Filing
+A comprehensive list of frequently asked questions on Income Tax Fundamentals, FAQs for every taxpayer, including documents required to file taxes and covering Income, Deductions, Allowances, Exemptions, when, what, how to consider, tax period, and tax savings during ITR Filing.

 Any Individual or group of Individual or artificial bodies (AOB) who have earned income are required to pay Income tax on it.
 The IT Act recognizes the earners of income under eight categories.